udexon/PhosMatrix/README.md

 Yet, the web is built with one of the oldest and perhaps outdated technology from the Unix era, the user ID authentication system.

-With the popularity of Cryptocurrencies, transient key cryptography is now gaining more attention as an alternative to the asymmetric cryptography underlying the Unix User ID authentication system.
+With the popularity of Cryptocurrencies, transient key cryptography is now gaining more attention as an alternative to the symmetric cryptography underlying the Unix User ID authentication system.

 With TKC, we can build a new Man Machine Matrix, MMM, as a pun to the outdated World Wide Web.

 However, as we shall demonstrate later in this article, MMM is more than just a pun to WWW, with significant and practical breakthroughs.

-Conventional app restricts user interactions to features and services predefined by code.
+- Conventional app restricts user interactions to features and services predefined by code.
 MMM liberates that.
 Every user is now a programmer, much like the human in Matrix the film series.

 We call our implementation of MMM PhosMatrix.